tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

 [w]rite the table and exit.

 You can verify that the partition table was indeed fixed by issuing an fdisk -l.
 Now you just need to fix GRUB.
-See the #Bootloader installation section above.
+See the Bootloader installation section.

 Basically you need to tell GRUB the correct location of your /boot then re-write GRUB to the MBR on the disk.